 Free waste consultations are offered to Spokane businesses.
 Call 509.625.6580 for more information.

-New volunteers attend Master Composter/Recycler training sessions in the spring to prepare them to promote the practice of home composting and recycling throughout the Spokane community.
+Volunteer Master Composters/Recyclers play an active role in Spokane County's solid waste system by teaching citizens how to reduce waste through recycling and home composting.
+New volunteers attend Master Composter/Recycler training sessions to prepare them to promote the practice of home composting and recycling throughout the Spokane community.
 Master Composters/Recyclers are asked to contribute 40 hours of service after their training to inform and encourage others to compost food and yard waste at home and recycle more.
 In addition to their free training, each Master Composter/Recycler is provided with a compost bin, reference books, and instructional materials.

-Visit our Composting page to learn more about the benefits of composting at home
+Visit our Composting page to learn more about the benefits of composting at home.